-For tax purposes, Charter could experience a deemed ownership change in the future that could limit their ability to use their tax loss carryforwards.
+For tax purposes, we could experience a deemed ownership change in the future that could limit our ability to use our tax loss carryforwards.

-Charter had approximately \$11.5 billion of federal tax net operating loss carryforwards resulting in a gross deferred tax asset of approximately \$4.0 billion as of May 17, 2016.
+We had approximately \$11.5 billion of federal tax net operating loss carryforwards resulting in a gross deferred tax asset of approximately \$4.0 billion as of May17, 2016.
 Federal tax net operating loss carryforwards expire in the years 2019 through 2035.
-These losses resulted from the operations of Charter Communications Holdings Company, LLC ("Charter Holdco") and its subsidiaries.
-In addition, Charter had state tax net operating loss carryforwards resulting in a gross deferred tax asset (net of federal tax benefit) of approximately \$289 million as of May17, 2016.
+These losses resulted from the operations of Charter Holdco and its subsidiaries.
+In addition, we had state tax net operating loss carryforwards resulting in a gross deferred tax asset (net of federal tax benefit) of approximately \$289 million as of May17, 2016.
 State tax net operating loss carryforwards generally expire in the years 2016 through 2035.

-In the past, Charter has experienced "ownership changes" as defined in Section 382 of the Internal Revenue Code of 1986, as amended (the "Code").
+In the past, we have experienced "ownership changes" as defined in Section 382 of the Internal Revenue Code of 1986, as amended (the "Code").
 In general, an "ownership change" occurs whenever the percentage of the stock of a corporation owned, directly or indirectly, by "5-percent stockholders" (within the meaning of Section 382 of the Code) increases by more than 50 percentage points over the lowest percentage of the stock of such corporation owned, directly or indirectly, by such "5-percent stockholders" at any time over the preceding three years.
-As a result, Charter is subject to an annual limitation on the use of its loss carryforwards which existed at November 30, 2009 for the first "ownership change," those that existed at May 1, 2013 for the second "ownership change," and those created at May 18, 2016 for the third "ownership change."
-The limitation on Charter's ability to use its loss carryforwards, in conjunction with the loss carryforward expiration provisions, could reduce Charter's ability to use a portion of its loss carryforwards to offset future taxable income, which could result in Charter being required to make material cash tax payments.
-Charter's ability to make such income tax payments, if any, will depend at such time on its liquidity or its ability to raise additional capital, and/or on receipt of payments or distributions from its subsidiaries, including us.
+As a result, Charter is subject to an annual limitation on the use of our loss carryforwards which existed at November 30, 2009 for the first "ownership change," those that existed at May 1, 2013 for the second "ownership change," and those created at May 18, 2016 for the third "ownership change."
+The limitation on our ability to use our loss carryforwards, in conjunction with the loss carryforward expiration provisions, could reduce our ability to use a portion of our loss carryforwards to offset future taxable income, which could result in us being required to make material cash tax payments.
+Our ability to make such income tax payments, if any, will depend at such time on our liquidity or our ability to raise additional capital, and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.

-If Charter were to experience additional ownership changes in the future (as a result of purchases and sales of stock by our "5-percent stockholders," new issuances or redemptions of its stock, certain acquisitions of its stock and issuances, redemptions, sales or other dispositions or acquisitions of interests in its "5-percent stockholders"), Charter's ability to use its loss carryforwards could become subject to further limitations.
+If we were to experience additional ownership changes in the future (as a result of purchases and sales of stock by our "5-percent stockholders," new issuances or redemptions of our stock, certain acquisitions of our stock and issuances, redemptions, sales or other dispositions or acquisitions of interests in our "5-percent stockholders"), our ability to use our loss carryforwards could become subject to further limitations.